hpfahl/storyblok-nuxt-routes/README.md

 If the value is `story` the whole story object will be included.
 If the value is `url` only uuid, id, name, path, slug, full_slug and url will be included.

+#### `resolveRelations`

+The parameter resolveRelations will automatically resolve relationships to other Stories of a multi-option or single-option field-type.
+Provide the component name and the field key as comma separated string.
+The limit of resolved relationships is 100 Stories.
+Example: resolveRelations: 'page.author,page.categories'

 ## Usage

 ### nuxt.config.js